Refugee facts

 3.

-In 2024, the UK ranked 5th in Europe for asylum applications behind Germany, France, Italy and Spain
+In 2024, the UK ranked 5th in Europe for asylum applications behind Germany, France, Spain and Italy.
+When measured ‘per head of population’, the UK ranked 15th in Europe for asylum applications.

 4.